aptos-foundation/AIPs/aips/aip-43.md

 - few weeks later, CONCURRENT_TOKEN_V2 feature flag will be enabled, and with it:
   - `name` and `index` fields in `Token` struct will be deprecated, and will be empty ("" and 0 respectively) for any new token mint
   - any new Digital Asset collection will be created to be "concurrent" - using new ConcurrentSupply variant, and providing performance/throughput benefits
-    - new collections will emit ConcurrentMintEvent/ConcurrentBurnEvent.
+    - new collections will emit Mint/Burn.
-  - any old Digital Asset collection or Fungible Asset will be able to call upgrade_to_concurrent(&ExtendRef) function, and switch to "concurrent" mode, enabling performance/throughput benefits
+  - any old Digital Asset collection will be able to call upgrade_to_concurrent(&ExtendRef) function, and switch to "concurrent" mode, enabling performance/throughput benefits

-- with v1.11 framework and feature flags upgrade, we plan to enable CONCURRENT_FUNGIBLE_ASSETS feature flag, which will:
-  - any new Fungible Asset collection will be created to be "concurrent" - using new ConcurrentSupply variant, and providing performance/throughput benefits
-    - new collections will emit ConcurrentMintEvent/ConcurrentBurnEvent.
-  - any old Fungible Asset collection will be able to call upgrade_to_concurrent(&ExtendRef) function, and switch to "concurrent" mode, enabling performance/throughput benefits
-  - balance field on concurrent collections will be moved to ConcurrentFungibleBalance.balance.value

 ## Security Considerations

 Design has been reviewed within the team, and any PRs will be carefully reviewed as well.